Skip to main content

 Students who graduate with a major in Child Studies will:

-6. develop experiences for children and families that are safe, inclusionary and culturally pluralistic; and that reflect understanding of developmentally appropriate practices in working with families and their children; and
+• develop experiences for children and families that are safe, inclusionary and culturally pluralistic; and that reflect understanding of developmentally appropriate practices at varying ages when working with families and their children; and

 Child Studies Major